AYLIEN/datascience-project-quickstarter/README.md

 Check out our example for zero-shot-classification: [demos/zs-classifier-demo](demos/zs-classifier-demo)

 #### The `bin` directory
 This directory contains executable scripts, usually written in Python or bash.
-These are usually on-off data processing or shell scripts that we keep separated from the python package modules for better clarity.
+These are usually one-off data processing or shell scripts that we keep separated from the python package modules for better clarity.

 #### The `resources/` directory
 We usually store any large files required in a project such as model binaries or database-like files in `resources`.
 We usually add a `Makefile` command to obtain these resources locally from an external storage source, e.g. Google Cloud Storage, and do not track them with `git`.